 Value Added Tax (VAT)

-In Lithuania, the Value Added Tax is 21% and it still doesn’t apply to companies offering crypto exchange services since for VAT purposes cryptocurrencies are treated as an alternative means of payment (not short-term assets), and their transactions are considered financial transactions.
-However, other crypto-related economic activities are generally taxed and any other company providing taxable crypto services in Lithuania is required to register as a VAT payer as soon as its taxable annual turnover exceeds 45,000 EUR.
+In Lithuania, the Value Added Tax is 21% and it still does not apply to companies offering crypto exchange services because for VAT purposes cryptocurrencies are treated as an alternative means of payment, not a type of short-term assets, and their transactions are viewed as financial transactions.
+However, all other crypto-related economic activities usually are subject to tax, and any other undertaking providing taxable crypto services in Lithuania is obliged to register as a VAT payer once its taxable annual turnover exceeds EUR 45,000.

-Mining activities also aren’t subject to VAT since normally there’s no supplier-client relationship where a miner is paid for products or services provided in Lithuania.
-Also, tokens issued during ICO remain VAT-exempt as the process is treated as equivalent to the issuance of shares.
-On the other hand, such activities as sales of crypto-related services (e.g., paid referral of relevant platforms or software and hardware sale) are generally subject to VAT.
+Mining activities also aren’t subject to VAT, since normally there’s no supplier-client relationship where a miner is paid for products or services provided in Lithuania.
+Also, tokens issued within the ICO remain VAT-exempt as the very process is treated as equal to the issuance of shares.
+On the other hand, such activities as sales of crypto-related services—for example, paid referral of relevant platforms or software and hardware sale—are generally subject to VAT.

 State Social Insurance

-The State Social Insurance rate will be 21,27% in 2023 and is paid by the employer and resident and non-resident employees.
-An employer is obligated to pay 1,77-2,49% which is calculated on top of an agreed gross salary, and 19,5% is withheld from employees.
-If an individual is working under a fixed-term contract, the employer’s contribution can be increased to 2,49%.
-As usual, it’s mandatory to register a new employee with the Social Security Tax Office before the commencement of work.
-The regular reporting and payment deadline remains the 15th of the following month.
+The State Social Insurance rate for 2023 is 21.27% and will be payable by the employer and resident and non-resident employees.
+An employer is obliged to pay 1.77-2.49%, which is in addition to the agreed gross salary, while 19.5% will be deducted from employees.
+If a person works based on a fixed-term contract, then an employer’s contribution may grow to 2.49%.
+As has been the case, it is a requirement to file a new employee with the Social Security Tax Office prior to engaging in work.
+The normal due date for reporting and making payments remains the 15th day of the following month.

 New Global Tax Transparency Framework